nus-cs2113-AY2425S1/ip/docs/README.md

     todo read book

-## Adding a deadline task: deadline
+## Adding a deadline task: `deadline`

 Adds tasks that need to be done before a specific date/time e.g., return book by 04/11/2024 8pm

-Format: deadline DESCRIPTION /by DATE
+Format: `deadline DESCRIPTION /by DATE`
-- Adds the deadline task with the specified DESCRIPTION.
-The DESCRIPTION refers to the name of the task that will be shown in the task list.
+- Adds the deadline task with the specified `DESCRIPTION`.
+The `DESCRIPTION` refers to the name of the task that will be shown in the task list.
-- The DESCRIPTION is a string and must not be empty.
+- The `DESCRIPTION` is a string and must not be empty.
-- Adds deadline date and/or time to the task with the specified DATE.
-The DATE is input as a string and must not be empty.
+- Adds deadline date and/or time to the task with the specified `DATE`.
+The `DATE` is input as a string and must not be empty.
-- The DATE has to be specified in one of the following formats:
+- The `DATE` has to be specified in one of the following formats:
   - yyyy-MM-dd HH:mm
   - yyyy-MM-dd
   - dd/MM/yyyy HH:mm
   - dd/MM/yyyy
-- Adding deadline time to DATE is optional, if not given, it will be automatically filled with 23:59
+- Adding deadline time to `DATE` is optional, if not given, it will be automatically filled with 23:59

 Examples: